grimm004/prog-assignment/README.md

 **Disclaimer:** The Firebase Mock provided does **no** authentication or database access validation and uses many shortcuts to provide the *same* functionality as provided by the real service.
 Thus, **it should not be used in any production build of the application**.

-To setup the firebase mock, simply go into *firebase.js* and set the *onlineFirebase* variable to *false*.
+To setup the Firebase mock, simply go into *server.js* and set the *onlineFirebase* variable to *false*.
+If this is set to true and no Firebase admin key is found the server will use the mock.

 The initial sample data used for the mock can be found in *firebase/mock/sample-authData.json* and *firebase/mock/sample-database.json*.